 Students who work on the school newspaper, school literary magazine or yearbook, or who just love writing and/or page layout and graphic design, are ideal candidates for YEW.
 The ultimate goal of the program is development of intern writing abilities and the production and distribution of a literary journal representing the best work of the participants.

 Young Emerging Writer internships feature intensive seminars in poetry, narrative prose (fiction & nonfiction), and collaborative writing, among other forms of creative writing, in a professional learning atmosphere.
 Interns will learn about magazine design and layout as well as gain editorial and copy-editing experience.
 The program culminates with the production of The Atlas, a high-quality literary journal featuring the best work produced by the interns over the course of the program.
 The journal will be released at The Atlas 18 Release Party, an open house where interns read from their selected works and the journal is made available to the public.
-The 2023 Launch Party will take place in-person and via livestream on Wednesday, August 16, and will be available free to the public (in-person location TBA).
+The 2026 Launch Party will take place in-person and will be available free to the public (in-person location TBA).

 (all regular meetings are Mon.-Wed., 5:30 p.m. – 8:00 p.m.)